apostrophecms/docs/docs/guide/migrating-to-esm.md

 # Migrating to ESM in ApostropheCMS

 Starting with version 4.9.0, ApostropheCMS supports ECMAScript Modules (ESM).
-This guide will help you convert your existing project to use ESM.
+This guide will help you convert your existing project to use ESM and understand why this transition is valuable for your development workflow.

+## Why Migrate to ESM?

+The transition to ESM brings several significant advantages for ApostropheCMS developers:

+ESM provides a modern, standardized module system that improves your development experience through better static analysis, enhanced debugging, and clearer dependency management.
+With ESM, you'll benefit from improved tree-shaking for smaller production builds and better code organization through explicit imports and exports.

+Migrating to ESM enables Hot Module Replacement (HMR) when using ApostropheCMS's new Vite build system.
+HMR dramatically speeds up development by updating your modules in real-time without requiring a full page refresh, maintaining application state during code changes.
+This means you can modify your templates, components, or styles and see the changes instantly in your browser.

+ESM is also the future of JavaScript modules.
+All major JavaScript frameworks and tools are moving towards ESM as the default module system, and new features in the JavaScript ecosystem are being built with ESM in mind.
+By migrating now, you're future-proofing your ApostropheCMS projects and ensuring compatibility with the latest development tools and practices.

 ## Understanding ESM vs CommonJS

-Before beginning the migration, it's important to understand a few key points:
+When planning your migration, keep these key points in mind:

-- At the project level, you must choose either CommonJS (CJS) or ESM - they cannot be mixed
-- Node packages can support both ESM and CJS through dual packaging
-- All new ApostropheCMS starter kits and extension packages will use ESM going forward
+Your project must commit fully to either CommonJS (CJS) or ESM - they cannot be mixed at the project level.
+However, you can still use Node packages that support both systems through dual packaging.
+Moving forward, all new ApostropheCMS starter kits and extension packages will use ESM as their default module system.

 ## Migration Steps

 ### 1. Update Package Configuration

-Add the following to your `package.json`:
+Add the following to your `package.json` to enable ESM for your project:

 ```json
 {